Idaho’s Response

 No quagga mussels have been detected upriver or downriver of the 2024 treatment zone.
 Of concern to irrigators in the Magic Valley, no mussels have been detected in nearby reservoirs.

 Effectively treating the Snake River presents unique challenges due to the river’s complexity.
 Freshwater inputs in 2023 and 2024, along with varying river depths and flow rates have influenced how treatments dissipate to the target species.
-With an inventory of freshwater inputs and a detailed understanding of river dynamics, ISDA is developing a targeted treatment plan for 2025.
+With an inventory of freshwater inputs and a detailed understanding of river dynamics, ISDA has developed a targeted treatment plan for 2025.

 ISDA is committed to a strategic, science-driven response to fully eradicate this invasive species and protect the state’s waterways.
-Similar to 2023 and 2024, ISDA will make its full treatment plan available to the public.
+Similar to 2023 and 2024, ISDA has made its full treatment plan available to the public.
 The plan will be shaped by extensive ongoing sampling and careful evaluation of the Snake River’s complex flow patterns and site-specific dynamics.

 Containment measures